montoyamoraga/class-randomness/README.md

 ### Week 2 assignment

-Create a sound art piece that uses randomness.
+Create a sound art piece that uses randomness, using either ChucK or Pure Data.

 ## Week 3: Introduction to randomness and computer graphics